Configure the Pinniped Supervisor as an OIDC issuer

 This is an example of creating a LoadBalancer Service to expose port 8443 of the Supervisor app outside the cluster.

-apiVersion: v1 kind: Service metadata: name: pinniped-supervisor-loadbalancer # Assuming that this is the namespace where the supervisor was installed.
-This is the default in install-supervisor.yaml. namespace: pinniped-supervisor spec: type: LoadBalancer selector: # Assuming that this is how the supervisor pods are labeled.
-This is the default in install-supervisor.yaml. app: pinniped-supervisor ports: - protocol: TCP port: 443 targetPort: 8443 # 8443 is the TLS port.
+apiVersion: v1 kind: Service metadata: name: pinniped-supervisor-loadbalancer # Assuming that this is the namespace where the Supervisor was installed. # This is the default. namespace: pinniped-supervisor spec: type: LoadBalancer selector: # Assuming that this is how the Supervisor Pods are labeled. # This is the default. app: pinniped-supervisor ports: - protocol: TCP port: 443 targetPort: 8443 # 8443 is the TLS port.

-This is convenient for use with kind clusters, because kind can expose node ports as localhost ports on the host machine without requiring an Ingress, although kind also supports several Ingress Controllers.
+This is also convenient for use with Kind clusters, because kind can expose node ports as localhost ports on the host machine without requiring an Ingress, although Kind also supports several Ingress Controllers.

-apiVersion: v1 kind: Service metadata: name: pinniped-supervisor-nodeport # Assuming that this is the namespace where the supervisor was installed.
-This is the default in install-supervisor.yaml. namespace: pinniped-supervisor spec: type: NodePort selector: # Assuming that this is how the supervisor pods are labeled.
-This is the default in install-supervisor.yaml. app: pinniped-supervisor ports: - protocol: TCP port: 80 targetPort: 8080 nodePort: 31234 # This is the port that you would forward to the kind host. # Or omit this key for a random port on the node. nodePort: 31234
+apiVersion: v1 kind: Service metadata: name: pinniped-supervisor-nodeport # Assuming that this is the namespace where the Supervisor was installed. # This is the default. namespace: pinniped-supervisor spec: type: NodePort selector: # Assuming that this is how the Supervisor Pods are labeled. # This is the default. app: pinniped-supervisor ports: - protocol: TCP port: 443 targetPort: 8443 # This is the port that you would forward to the kind host. # Or omit this key for a random port on the node. nodePort: 31234

 Configuring the Supervisor to act as an OIDC provider

-apiVersion: config.supervisor.pinniped.dev/v1alpha1 kind: FederationDomain metadata: name: my-provider # Assuming that this is the namespace where the supervisor was installed.
-This is the default in install-supervisor.yaml. namespace: pinniped-supervisor spec: # The hostname would typically match the DNS name of the public ingress or load balancer for the cluster. # Any path can be specified, which allows a single hostname to have multiple different issuers.
-The path is optional. issuer: https://my-issuer.example.com/any/path # Optionally configure the name of a Secret in the same namespace, of type `kubernetes.io/tls`, # which contains the TLS serving certificate for the HTTPS endpoints served by this OIDC Provider. tls: secretName: my-tls-cert-secret
+apiVersion: config.supervisor.pinniped.dev/v1alpha1 kind: FederationDomain metadata: name: my-provider # Assuming that this is the namespace where the supervisor was installed. # This is the default. namespace: pinniped-supervisor spec: # The hostname would typically match the DNS name of the public ingress # or load balancer for the cluster. # Any path can be specified, which allows a single hostname to have # multiple different issuers.
+The path is optional. issuer: https://my-issuer.example.com/any/path # Optionally configure the name of a Secret in the same namespace, # of type `kubernetes.io/tls`, which contains the TLS serving certificate # for the HTTPS endpoints served by this OIDC Provider. tls: secretName: my-tls-cert-secret

 Configuring TLS for the Supervisor OIDC endpoints

-The default TLS certificate for all OIDC providers can be configured by creating a Secret called
+The default TLS certificate for all FederationDomains can be configured by creating a Secret called

 pinniped-supervisor-default-tls-certificatein the same namespace in which the Supervisor was installed.